cfekete93/pydracs/README.rst

         :alt: Documentation Status

 Distributed control and communications system mainly targeted at single board computers such as the raspberry pi.

 * Free software: MIT license
 * Documentation: https://pydracs.readthedocs.io.

+NOTE: This package is currently under development so any current package/modules may change drastically from any final designs.

 Features
 --------

-* TODO
+* InputWatcher - Wraps RPi.GPIO library to enable blocking various operations
+* Buttons - Creates a button on specified pin BCM number

 Credits
 -------

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter
 .. _`audreyr/cookiecutter-pypackage`: https://github.com/audreyr/cookiecutter-pypackage